Personal Tutor Statement

 - Honours students will need to ask either their Personal Tutor or the Student Support Office to confirm their attendance during Welcome Week; confirmation of attendance must be done in person, not by email or telephone.
 An email from the Student Support Office will tell you how to sign up for your meeting with your Personal Tutor.

-The other one-to-one meetings (later in semester 1 and in semester 2) are intended to provide support and guidance and, in the case of the second semester meetings, to review your progress.
+The later one-to-one meetings (after Welcome Week) are intended to provide support and guidance and, in the case of the second semester meetings, to review your progress.
 An email from the Student Support Office will tell you how to sign up for these meetings, and your Personal Tutor will be in touch as well.

-NB: You should not hesitate to contact your Personal Tutor at any time by email or telephone or by calling on them at their office, if you wish to speak to them.
+You can contact your Personal Tutor at any time by email or telephone or by calling on them at their office, if you wish to speak to them.
 All Personal Tutors hold weekly office hours, the times of which are advertised on their doors.
 If you cannot get hold of your Personal Tutor, you should get in touch with the Student Support Office (contact details given below) or with the Senior Tutor.

 In addition to the one-to-one meetings, there will be meetings by year groups, put on by the School, as follows:

-- Year 1: in week 1 of semester 1 and in week 7 of semester 2.
+- Year 1: in weeks 1 and 4 of semester 1, and in week 6 of semester 2.

 These meetings will be on topics of particular interest to all students in that year group in HCA.
 More details will be provided in circulars inviting you to specific year group meetings.

-If you are not on campus (e.g. studying abroad for a period, or on placement, or studying an online degree) then your meetings may take place by telephone, live internet call, or a web conferencing application.
+If you are not on campus (e.g. studying abroad for a period) then your meetings may take place by telephone, live internet call, or a web conferencing application.
 Email exchanges are not considered to be meetings unless they take place within a pre-agreed timeframe to enable you to have a “conversation” (e.g. if you are overseas and emailing within a 24-36 hour period to take account of time differences).

-Within each School there are a number of other people working in partnership with Personal Tutors to make sure the Personal Tutor system works for you.
+Within each School there are a number of other roles working in partnership with Personal Tutors to make sure the Personal Tutor system works for you.

 Student Support Team